netkv/BufferMaker/README.md

 Ebashs and thus BufferMaker are based on https://github.com/comfies/bed.

+# BXcommon

+This is collection of functions from that have no relation to making TUI and are useful outside of BufferMaker

+BufferMaker depends on it for function.

 ## Basics

 First step in creating user interface is creating a buffer.
 Buffer is collection of arrays used to display stuff.